 In all three studies consumers were recruited through advertisements in local newspapers and from a pool of consumers used in previous studies. ^{4,5,11} The main selection criteria for the consumers was that they were consumers of oysters.
-The number of participating consumers varied between 56, 72 and 85 participants in study 2, 3 and 1, respectively.
-Consumers were not paid for their participation and neither were they told the study's aim or experimental design.
-Table 1 shows the characteristics of the consumer panels.
-In all studies consumers were seated at random approximately 1 m apart in classrooms.
-They were instructed not to speak to each other and received a participation number for anonymity.
+The number of participating consumers varied between 56, 72, and 85 participants in studies 2, 3, and 1, respectively.
+Consumers were not paid for their